Social Security Numbers

 An SSN is valid for life.
 If you have previously had an SSN but do not have the card or remember the number, you will need to apply for a duplicate card.

-A Social Security Number (SSN) is used to report wages to the government and to determine eligibility for Social Security benefits.
-An SSN is only issued to people who have a visa status that allows for employment in the U.S. An SSN is not issued for purposes of general identification (driver's licenses, tax returns, bank accounts, phone service, etc.).
+An SSN is used to report wages to the government and to determine eligibility for Social Security benefits.
+An SSN is only issued to people who have a visa status that allows for monetary payments in the U.S. An SSN is not issued for purposes of general identification (driver's licenses, tax returns, bank accounts, phone service, etc.).
+In general, dependents cannot qualify for an SSN unless they have a work permit.
+Dependents and others who do not qualify for an SSN may apply for an ITIN number instead.

 Applying for a Social Security Number